-- Concatenate OBs of the same field, if not already contained in a group or time-link container. - No IA is necessary in the aquisition of concatenated OBs during the first 30 minutes of a concatenation. - If possible, avoid filter changes within an OB.
-The overhead for filter change in a preset is zero, since preset and filter exchange are done in parallel.
-In contrast, filter change between templates is not done in parallel to science readout. - Avoid, if possible, sequences of large offsets beyond the default dither pattern with long integration times.
+- No guiding is necessary for integration times < 60s.
+For requested seeing > 1.2'' and zenith distances > 10 degrees, up to ~ 2 minute integrations without guiding are probably fine. - Concatenate OBs of the same field, if not already contained in a group or time-link container. - No IA is necessary in the aquisition of concatenated OBs during the first 30 minutes of a concatenation. - If possible, avoid filter changes within an OB.
+The overhead for filter change in a preset is zero, since preset and filter exchange are done in parallel and preset takes normally longer than filter exchange.
+In contrast, filter change between templates costs time: while since P92 this happens in parallel to the readout, it still takes longer than readout and thus adds overhead - Avoid, if possible, sequences of large offsets beyond the default dither pattern with long integration times.
 This will require reaquisition of guide stars at each offset.
 P2PP will charge you one minute extra overhead for each large offset, provided that AG is enabled in the aquisition.